 All college students are invited to participate in the various musical organizations.
-Credit is awarded non-music majors for the various available ensembles (normally 1 credit per semester), and an academic grade is recorded.
+Credit is awarded non-music majors for the various available ensembles (normally one credit per semester), and an academic grade is recorded.
 By special permission of the conductor, a student may participate in a major ensemble without credit.
 Chamber ensembles are also formed according to demand, either with or without credit.

-Non-music majors may satisfy the 3-credit first-level integrative studies requirement in fine arts by several semesters' participation in a major ensemble.
-Ensembles which carry integrative studies credit include Women's Choir (MUS 145), Chapel Choir (MUS 147), Symphonic Winds (MUS 137), Philharmonia (Orchestra) (MUS 143), and College Choir (MUS 149).
-Completion of the IS fine arts requirement normally requires 2 years' participation in a major ensemble.
-It important that students desiring IS credit for ensemble participation enroll in the course numbers listed above and not in the 200-or 300-level numbers used by music majors and others not seeking IS credit for this experience.
+Non-music majors may satisfy the three-credit first-level integrative studies requirement in fine arts by several semesters' participation in a major ensemble.
+Ensembles which carry integrative studies credit include Men's Choir (MUS 144), Women's Choir (MUS 145), Chapel Choir (MUS 147), Symphonic Winds (MUS 137), Philharmonia (Orchestra) (MUS 143), and College Choir (MUS 149).
+Completion of the IS fine arts requirement normally requires two years' participation in a major ensemble.
+It is important that students desiring IS credit for ensemble participation enroll in the course numbers listed above and not in the 200- or 300-level numbers used by music majors and others not seeking IS credit for this experience.